Office of Spirituality and Meaning Making

-There are many ways to find community at Cornell.
+There are many ways to find a place to belong at Cornell.
 Some students find their place through their faith, whether deepening existing beliefs or finding the opportunity to discover their spiritual self in new ways.
+Learn how to connect with OSMM & CURW programs here.
 In addition to the support and programming available directly through OSMM, there are many registered student organizations on campus under the category "religious."
 Search the undergraduate or graduate student organizations.

 What Guides Our Work?

 Each affiliated chaplaincy is guided by its own sacred texts as well as other covenants made with their sponsoring religious organization or denomination.
 OSMM is also guided by documents that convey important principles.
 Our primary document is the University's mission statement.
 Other supportive documents include:

 Cornell University has an enduring commitment to supporting religious diversity.
 As part of this commitment, the university will make good faith efforts to provide reasonable accommodations for religious observance for employees and students.

 - Cornell Rewind: Keeping the faith in a nonsectarian way

 In the summer and over breaks the building hours are reduced, please call to confirm we are open.
 Many things may affect the actual hours when the University is on break.